MicrosoftDocs/windows-itpro-docs/education/windows/federated-sign-in.md

 ## Benefits of federated sign-in

-With federated sign-in, students can sign-in in less time, and with less friction.
+Federated sign-in enables students to sign-in in less time, and with less friction.
-Fewer credentials to remember and a simplified sign-in process, enable students to be more engaged and focused on learning.
+With fewer credentials to remember and a simplified sign-in process, students are more engaged and focused on learning.

 ## Prerequisites